JeffersonLab/clas12-qadb/README.md

   // accumulate FC charge (it will only accumulate once per QA bin you analyzed) qa.AccumulateCharge();

+  // if you want helicity-latched charge (from HEL::scaler), there is a similar method qa.AccumulateChargeHL();

   /* continue your analysis here */
 }
 ```